mebusy/notes/dev_notes/math_readme.md

     - the 1st half, 1,2,3, is about solving equations
     - the 2nd half, 4,5,6, is about eigenvalues and eigenvectors and singular values.

-    - A =  Column matrix * Row matrix  ?
+    - A =  Column matrix * Row matrix
+        - **CR** decomposition, a technique that is highly used in many Data Science, Statistics, and Data Analysis problems.
     - LU  famous computer commands for elimination, for solving equations, the first job of linear algebra.
     - S is symmetric matrix
     - You really don't want to miss Singualr value.